bluebarryz/Genetic-Drift-v1.1/README.md

 # Genetic-Drift-v1.1
-Genetic Drift cellular automata with improvements in the code (implementation of objects), and usability (addition of a user-interface).
+An interactive Genetic Drift simulation (cellular automata).
+This is an updated version of https://github.com/bluebarryz/Genetic-Drift with improvements in the code (implementation of objects), and usability (addition of a user-interface).

 <h1>Demo</h1>
 <p>Each square-shaped ring of cells represents an isolated colony.
 Green cells have an "Aa" or "AA" genotype, yellow cells have an "aa" genotype.</p>